tytydraco/yessleep/out/The_Birthing_Class.md

 “Well,” Wendy says while taking her feet.
 “If you can’t act decent in polite society, then maybe you should remove yourself from it.”

 “And maybe you should go to hell,” I respond.
 “What kind of an operation is this, anyway?”

 I help Jemma up and notice her eyes are now a steady and unflinching purple.
 I worry she’s going to pop a blood vessel or something.
-I detect a slight, almost imperceptible quiver from the side of her neck.
-A lightning strike of terror assaulting my mind, speeding up my heart rate and generally making me want to faint.
+I also detect a slight, almost imperceptible quiver from the side of her neck.
+A lightning strike of terror assaults me, speeding up my heart rate and generally making me want to faint.

-“You’re going to have to leave,” Wendy says.
+“You’re going to have to leave,” Wendy growls.
 “You’re upsetting the *real* mothers.”

-“We are leaving,” I say, choking back thick spit and a strong urge to gag.
+“We ARE leaving,” I say, choking back thick spit and a strong urge to gag.
 “Come on, Jemma.”

-“I am pregnant,” Jemma whispers, tears pooling at the rims of her now fully purple eyes.
+“I am pregnant,” Jemma says in a near-whisper, tears pooling at the rims of her now fully purple eyes.

 “She’s a veteran and this is how you treat her?”
 I say.